tapfortap/Documentation/iOSIntegrationGuide.md

 ### Banner ###

-In the view controllers in wich you would like to display ads, in your `viewDidLoad` method create a `TapForTapAdView` and add it to your view.
+In the view controllers in wich you would like to display ads, in your `viewDidLoad` method create a `TapForTapBannerAd` and add it to your view.

-For banners your view controller needs to implement the `TapForTapAdViewDelegate` protocol in the header file, e.g. @interface MyViewController <TapForTapAdViewDelegate>
+For banners your view controller needs to implement the `TapForTapBannerAdDelegate` protocol in the header file, e.g. @interface MyViewController <TapForTapBannerAdDelegate>

-TapForTapAdViewDelegate has one required method, `rootViewController`, and some optional methods to be notified about ads loading, being tapped, etc. Usually you can just `return self` in `rootViewController`.

 ```objective-c
 // Be sure to import TapForTap.h